wp-plugins/bizifyme/readme.txt

 = All right.
 I think I'm beginning to understand what Bizify.me offers.
 Can I also become an affiliate to Bizify.me? =

 Yes, you can!
 We have an extensive affiliate system and we provide affiliate accounts to individual users and also, for example, to operators of large blog network.
 Please [contact us](https://www.bizify.me/contact/) and we'll find a deal that we both feel satisfied with!

+= Can I use Bizify.me together with Infinite Scroll? >

+Yes, you can!
+But if you do, please remember to add <EM>BizifyConvertLinks();</EM> to the callback section of Infinite Scroll.

 == Screenshots ==